|

 Since alpacas have been bred for their fiber mainly, they are usually all one color.
 There are about 22 shades of alpacas ranging through the spectrum.
 Since they have been bred for thousands of years for their fleece it tends to be more uniform or all one color within this large spectrum.

-Llamas range in coloring from white, grey to reddish brown all the way to black.
+Llamas range in color from white, and grey to reddish brown all the way to black.
 They may have spots or can be found with more than one coloring in their fleece which sometimes makes it hard to process into a unified skein of yarn.

 Alpaca vs Llama Fiber

 For Llamas, their hair grows more slowly and might only need sheering every year or two.
-They have two types of hair in their coats; a course guard hair and a soft undercoat.
-The guard hairs are much more course or rough and if not removed make llama fiber rough.
-Usually fiber that hasn't processed out these hairs is made into rugs and outer clothing, or things that aren't worn next to the skin because it can be itchy and irritating to the skin.
+They have two types of hair in their coats; coarse guard hair and a soft undercoat.
+The guard hairs are much more coarse or rough and if not removed make llama fiber rough.
+Usually, fiber that hasn't processed out these hairs is made into rugs and outer clothing, or things that aren't worn next to the skin because it can be itchy and irritating to the skin.

 Alpaca and Llama breeding and purpose

-Both alpacas and llamas are referred to as new world camelids.
+Both alpacas and llamas are referred to as New World camelids.
 Which is a bit confusing since they have been bred for about 6,000 years.
-Alpacas have been bred for mainly for their fiber which has been prized for its softness and luster.
-Llamas were bred for meat and as a pack animal because if it's larger size.
+Alpacas have been bred mainly for their fiber which has been prized for its softness and luster.
+Llamas were bred for meat and as a pack animal because of their larger size.
 Their fiber is used but not as often as it is harder to process.

 While both animals may have originated in Peru and Bolivia and are part of the Camelid family, Alpacas are thought to have been bred from the wild Vicuna.
 The llama may have been bred from the wild Guanaco.